rodalbuyeh/dsc40a-su23/syllabus.md

 For each problem you submit, you should cite your sources by including a list of names of other students with whom you discussed the problem.
 Instructors do not need to be cited.

 We also encourage you to come to instructor and staff office hours for help on homework questions.
 The homework assignments for this class are quite challenging and most students are not able to successfully complete the homework from attending lecture alone.
-Make sure to use the resources provided on the [Resources](../resources) tab of the course website, actively participate in groupwork sessions, and plan to attend office hours at least once a week.
+Make sure to use the resources provided on the [resources](../resources) tab of the course website, actively participate in groupwork sessions, and plan to attend office hours at least once a week.
 Even if you don’t have specific questions, you will likely get a lot out of conversing about the material.
-See the [Calendar](../calendar) tab of the course website for the most up-to-date schedule of office hours, and directions for how to find us!
+See the [calendar](../calendar) tab of the course website for the most up-to-date schedule of office hours.

 You may post homework-related questions on Campuswire, though your questions (and answers) should be about approaches, not answers.
 If your question includes some or all of an answer (even if you're not sure it's right), you must make your post private so that others cannot see it.
 We are not able to tell you whether your answer is correct.